artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

 ..
 IMPORTANT::

-   AtoM can only update description fields that are stored in the primary information object database table using this method.
+   AtoM can only update description fields that are stored in the primary information object database tables using this method.
 This means that related entities (such as :term:`events <event>`, :term:`creators <creator>`, :term:`access points <access point>`, etc.)
    **cannot be deleted or updated with this method**.
 You can add additional related entities, but the old ones will be left in place.
 There is code to prevent duplication however - so if you have left the same creator/event information as previously, it will be ignored.

+   For more information on supported fields for updating, see:

+   * :ref:`csv-descriptions-update-fields`

    The one exception to this is updating the biographical or administrative history of a related :term:`authority record`, which requires specifc